 Turfrey History, Family Crest & Coats of Arms

-The Turfrey name was originally an Anglo-Saxon name that was given to a person who worked as the palfreyman, who was in charge of the palfreys.
+The Turfrey name was originally an Anglo-Saxon name that was given to a person who worked as the palfreyman, who was in charge of the palfreys or colts.
 This occupational surname was first derived from the Old French word parfrement which referred to the individual who saddled horses for women.
 The term palfrey usually referred to the most expensive and highly-bred types of riding horse during the Middle Ages.

 Early Origins of the Turfrey family